nitr0man/kanboard-gitea-webhook/README.md

 ### Configuration

 1. On Kanboard, go to the project settings and choose the section **Integrations**
-2. Copy the Gogs webhook URL
+2. Copy the Gitea webhook URL
-3. On Gogs, go to the project settings and go to the section **Webhooks**
+3. On Gitea, go to the project settings and go to the section **Webhooks**
-4. Add a new Gogs webhook and paste the Kanboard URL
+4. Add a new Gitea webhook and paste the Kanboard URL

 ### Examples

-#### Close a Kanboard task when a commit pushed to Gogs
+#### Close a Kanboard task when a commit pushed to Gitea

-- Choose the event: **Gogs commit received**
+- Choose the event: **Gitea commit received**
 - Choose action: **Close the task**

-When one or more commits are sent to Gogs, Kanboard will receive the information, each commit message with a task number included will be closed.
+When one or more commits are sent to Gitea, Kanboard will receive the information, each commit message with a task number included will be closed.

 Example: